Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Proven Results and Track Record

 Gary and Linda Bale are top-producing Realtors and team leaders with Bale Real Estate Group, consistently ranked in the top 1% of North Texas Realtors.
 Over the past 36 months, they have helped clients close more than $50,000,000 in residential real estate volume across North Dallas.
-In that same period, they’ve completed over 70 successful transactions in markets like Frisco, Plano, Prosper, Allen, McKinney, and Preston Hollow.
+In that same period, they’ve completed over 70 successful transactions in markets like Frisco, Plano, Prosper, Allen, McKinney, and Preston Hollow, helping clients make the right move based on their goals and timing.
 Buyers often pause at that, because it shows they’re active in the exact areas they talk about every day.

 What Clients Say About Working with Gary and Linda Bale